Arianna6400/ADIChain/README.md

-# ADIChain Project for Software Security and Blockchain
+# An Healtcare DAPP: ADIChain